Starting Off

 The Middle Fork

 Is for sure a fantastic class 4 river.
-It feels remote and a lot more scenic than the South fork.
+It feels remote and a lot more scenic than the South Fork.
 Steeper canyon walls also means it’s got some fantastic rapids.
 It’s split into 3 sections.
 There is a section of fun class 3/4 to start, and then the middle section, which is a nice scenic float and where we stop for lunch.
 This is followed by another section of class 3/4.
 There are lots of super fun rapids on the stretch of river, some splashier and others are more technical.
 There are definitely two rapids that really stand out for me though, which are:

-1) Tunnel chute
+Tunnel chute

 This is close to being one of my favorite rapids to guide on.
 You start off by crashing through a large wave (Last Chance), before moving right to enter the chute.
-Its get’s pretty narrow in there, so if you’re not careful you can resemble a pinball (might of happened once).
+It get’s pretty narrow in there, so if you’re not careful you can resemble a pinball (might of happened once).
 However, when you get the line right it’s a pretty cool rapid.
-Hotshots Imaging takes pictures on the way down, to capture the terror… I mean enjoyment!
+Hotshot Imaging takes pictures on the way down, to capture the terror… I mean enjoyment!
 Once at the bottom, you go through the tunnel.
 I still find it incredible that all of this was man made in the late 1800’s during the gold rush.

-2) Ruck – a – Chucky
+Ruck – a – Chucky

 After going through the first class 4 after lunch called Chunder (an 8ft waterfall), it’s time to pull over and the guests to portage the 25ft class 5+/6 waterfall.
 When you are training and first get signed off, someone needs to push your boat and you need to position yourself on a rock in the middle of the river.
 Ready to collect it wherever it ends up.